Peter J. Schoenbach

 A bassoonist, he studied with his father, former Curtis faculty and Philadelphia Orchestra first bassoon, Sol Schoenbach.
 Dr. Schoenbach has played with a number of ensembles, including the orchestras of Buffalo, Chautauqua, and Detroit; toured with the English Chamber Orchestra; played in numerous summer festivals, including Tanglewood, Marlboro, and Bowdoin; and performed with the American Wind Symphony Orchestra.

-He holds degrees from Swarthmore College, and Columbia and Rutgers universities, and he is an expert on the languages, literatures, and musics of the Hispanic world.
-His bibliography includes articles on Brazilian and Portuguese music, as well as Mexican and Brazilian theater, and reflects residencies in Lisbon, Barcelona, and Rio de Janeiro.
-He has been a visiting professor in Aix-en-Provence and Tampa and will be Destination Speaker on the Azamara Quest throughout the Caribbean and South America.
+Dr. Schoenbach holds degrees from Swarthmore College, Columbia University, and Rutgers University.
+He is an expert on the languages, literatures, and musics of the Hispanic world.
+His bibliography includes articles on Brazilian and Portuguese music, as well as Mexican and Brazilian theater; and reflects residencies in Lisbon, Barcelona, and Rio de Janeiro.

 A long-term administrator after Curtis, he served in similar capacities at the New England Conservatory, Boston University, Wayne State University, and his last institution, the State University of New York College at Fredonia, from which he retired as professor of music in 2005.
 Dr. Schoenbach joined the faculty of the Curtis Institute of Music in 2008.